namiri-tech/docs-rdme-ng/docs/GETTING STARTED/getting-started.md

   <Card title="Support" icon="fa-question">
     If you get stuck, or have questions, [email us](mailto:support@namiri.tech)\
     OR\
-    Use the chat app on the bottom right.
+    Use the DigiTax chat on the bottom right.
   </Card>

   <Card title="FIRS e-Invoicing System" icon="fa-info">